116th Infantry Regiment (United States): World War I

 On 23 October, the 2nd Battalion attacked towards Hill 361 with the 115th's 1st Battalion and the 113th's 1st Battalion.
 The battalion advanced in the center after an artillery barrage and stopped at 1430 after reaching Hill 361.
 The 1st and 3rd Battalions of the 116th then moved into the line.
 On the night of 28 to 29 October, the regiment was relieved by the 79th Infantry Division's 316th Infantry Regiment.
 From 23 October, the regiment had suffered casualties of 161 wounded, 15 died of wounds, and 46 killed.
 Total casualties of the regiment in the offensive were thus 1,005 wounded, 59 died of wounds, and 198 killed.
 During the offensive, the regiment captured 2,000 German prisoners, 250 machine guns, and 29 high-caliber guns.
 The regiment moved with the division to Vavincourt.
 The war ended on 11 November, and the regiment and the division moved to the 11th (Bourbonne-les-Bains) Training Area.
 For the next several months the regiment conducted training.
-Kelley was relieved after being gassed on 4 December and replaced by Colonel George W. Ball.
+Kelley was relieved of duty after being gassed on 4 December and replaced by Colonel George W. Ball.
 The regiment was reviewed as part of a ceremony where American personnel were decorated by Field Marshal Sir Douglas Haig, Commander-in-Chief (C-in-C) of the British Expeditionary Force (BEF), on 4 April 1919 at Chaumont.
 On 11 April the regiment moved with the division to the Ballon area of the Le Mans American Embarkation Center.
 Ten days later, it was transferred to Saint-Nazaire.
 On 10 May, the regiment embarked for the United States on the USS Matsonia.
 After returning to Newport News on 21 May, the regiment was demobilized on 30 May 1919 at Camp Lee.